Flight of the Earls: Allegations from Howth

+The earls hoped that Philip III of Spain would assist them, as he had done in the Nine Years' War, but Philip III did not want to risk renewing Anglo-Spanish conflict.

-In early summer 1607, Anglo-Irish statesman Baron Howth, having returned from the Low Countries, alerted Chichester and the Earl of Salisbury to the existence of a treasonous Catholic league.
+In early summer 1607, Anglo-Irish statesman Baron Howth, having returned from the Low Countries, alerted Chichester and the 1st Earl of Salisbury to the existence of a treasonous Catholic league.
 Howth implicated Tyrconnell and Delvin in "a general revolt intended by many of the nobility and principal persons of this land, together with the cities and towns of the greatest strength; and that they will shake off the yoke of the English government, as they term it, and adhere to the Spaniard".
 Howth couldn't prove Tyrone's involvement, but was assured from his exchanges with insiders that Tyrone was a key figure in the league.
-Howth claimed that Conroy was travelling to Ireland to notify the Catholic league of an impending Spanish expedition, and had received funding from Philip III.
+Howth also claimed that Fr.
+Florence Conroy, who had received funding from Philip III, was travelling to Ireland to notify the league of an impending Spanish expedition.
 Chichester was alarmed by this news but doubted the veracity of Howth's information.

-By contrasting Howth's accusations with Tyrone's account, it appears that Howth exaggerated the information he received.
-Tyrone's records confirm the existence of this Catholic league, which included many Irish elites, which planned to occupy certain strongholds in Ireland once Spain assistance arrived.
-Howth stated that Philip III had promised military resources to the league, but from surviving Hispano-Irish correspondence it is clear that Philip III had not been appealed to until after the Flight.

-Salisbury appears not to have taken Howth's claims seriously; on 22 July 1607, Salisbury and the Privy Council wrote to Chichester that it was "not worthy to draw on the King to any sudden action; because first it might alarm the Irish, especially those he has tampered with and force them into rebellion."
-Chichester was told that he should had "rectified a little the strong discontent of the towns and others now boiling in their hearts...
+Salisbury appears not to have taken Howth's claims seriously; on 22 July 1607, Salisbury and the Privy Council wrote that it was "not worthy to draw on the King to any sudden action; because first it might alarm the Irish..."
+Chichester was told that he should have "rectified a little the strong discontent of the towns and others now boiling in their hearts...
 Their loyalty would then be confirmed and the less would be their jealousy if there were occasion to lay hold of any persons of rank".

+Historians disagree on whether an Irish conspiracy existed.
+By contrasting Howth's accusations with Tyrone's own account, it is apparent that Howth's claims were exaggerated in certain respects.
+The historian Micheline Kerney Walsh stated Tyrone's records confirm the existence of this Catholic league, which included many Irish elites, which planned to occupy certain strongholds in Ireland once Spanish assistance arrived.
+Howth stated that Philip III had promised military resources to the league, but from surviving Hispano-Irish correspondence it is clear that Philip III had not been appealed to regarding the league until after the Flight.